Pixboost/docs/setup/adding-image-source.md

 ![](../.gitbook/assets/welcome.png)

-Click on the "Plus" button and you will have to add your domain name in a dialog window "Add domain":
+Click on the "Plus" button, and you will have to add your domain name in a dialog window "Add domain":

 ![](../.gitbook/assets/add-domain-1.png)